-Let’s face it--some days you feel as if you should throw in the towel and crawl back into bed.
+Let’s face it--some days can feel as if you should throw in the towel and crawl back into bed.
 I don't know about you, but when I experience days such as this, I fantasize about being able to push a restart button.

 Are the difficulties you face today leaving you feeling unworthy and unequipped?
-Looking at your day from a humanistic perspective leaves you feeling as though you have failed, having not been able to accomplish what you had planned.
+Looking at your day from a humanistic perspective can leave you feeling as though you have failed, having not been able to accomplish what you had planned.

-But he said to me, “My grace is sufficient for you for my power is made perfect in weakness.”
-Therefore, I will boast all the more gladly about my weakness, so that Christ’s power may rest on me.
+But he said to me, “My grace is sufficient for you, for my power is made perfect in weakness.”
+Therefore, I will boast all the more gladly about my weaknesses, so that Christ’s power may rest on me.
 That is why, for Christ’s sake, I delight in weaknesses, in insults, in hardships, in persecutions, in difficulties.
 For when I am weak, then I am strong.

-After considering these thoughts, it is time to pray: “Lord, remind me, in the midst of my difficulties, that Your plans for me and my loved ones are good.
+Pray with me: “Lord, remind me, in the midst of my difficulties, that Your plans for me and my loved ones are good.
 Remind me that difficulties help us appreciate the various aspects of life.
-My weaknesses guide me to lean on You.
-My hardships increase my ability to work through problems and think critically.
-Trials grow my compassion for others.
+Help my weaknesses guide me to lean on You.
+Help my hardships increase my ability to work through problems and think critically.
+Help my trials grow my compassion for others.
 Through all my experiences, I am willing to let You teach me.
 My ears and heart are open, willing to receive your instruction.
 In Jesus’ name, Amen.”

 Call everyone together for a family Bible study and snack.
-My kids like to pick a question from the book 801 Questions Kids Ask About God.
-This book generates meaningful conversation.
+My kids like to pick a question from the book 801 Questions Kids Ask About God which generates meaningful conversation.

 Play a board game or charades.

-Listen to music and let the kids dance.
+Listen to music and challenge your kids to dance.